For the latest information, check our Information about vaccines page.

 You may have received a request from ‘email@example.com’ .
 This message is authentic and has been sent by the NMC.

-To ensure we build up the Covid-19 temporary register in a safe and measured way, we will be inviting groups of people that we determine to be fit, proper and suitably experienced to join the register in a certain order.
+To ensure we build up the Covid-19 temporary register in a safe and measured way, we will be only allowing groups of people that we determine to be fit, proper and suitably experienced to join the register in a certain order.

 Find out who can join the temporary register on our Covid-19 temporary registration page.